Preceptor Case Study

 Athletic Training Student Characteristics: Provide information regarding the number of athletic training students at the clinical site, year in the program, and any other relevant information.
 Be sure to adhere to FERPA guidelines when creating this section.

-Preceptor Characteristics: Provide information describing the preceptor including the clinical setting and patient population, years of experience as an athletic trainer, years of experience as a clinical preceptor, and previous formal and informal training.
+Preceptor Characteristics: Provide information describing the preceptor including the clinical setting and patient population, years of experience as an athletic trainer, years of experience as a clinical preceptor, and previous continuing education and professional development in pedagogy.

 Experience: This section will describe a clinical education opportunity provided to the athletic training student(s), creative experiences developed by the preceptor, or challenging situations created to improve the athletic training student(s) experience with the preceptor.
 The experience section should describe the materials, methods, and learning objectives (goals) of the experience.
 In addition, it should describe the relationship and roles of the preceptor throughout the clinical education experience such as with clinical immersion and designing mock patient interactions.